This stranded knitting hat pattern is an excellent project for anyone who wants to try knitting with two colours in their work.

-Easy Hat Knitting Pattern
+An Easy Level Knitting Pattern

-Using knit and purl stitches, you will create ribbing, learning to knit in the round and it will also introduce you to decreasing and shaping.
+Using mainly knit and purl stitches, it will also introduce you to decreasing and shaping.

 Fair Isle knitting, which also known more accurately as stranded knitting, is a technique for working two (or more) colours of yarn in the same row.